Mandalorian007/thunderbot/README.md

 Currently, the bot supports the following commands:

 - `/ping` - Check if the bot is responsive
-- `/join-clan` - Request to join a clan
+- `/clan-join-request` - Request to join a clan
   - Required options:
     - `clan` - Select which clan to join from available choices
     - `ign` - Your in-game name
   - Process:
-    1. Request is sent to clan's approval channel
+    1. Request is sent to clan's approval channel with full details
-    2. Clan approvers can accept/deny the request
+    2. Clan approvers can accept/deny the request using interactive buttons
     3. User receives a DM notification of acceptance/denial
+    4. All responses are public for transparency and easier troubleshooting
-- `/grant-clan-access` - Grant clan access to a user (Clan Approvers only)
+- `/clan-grant-access` - Grant clan access to a user (Clan Approvers only)
   - Required options:
     - `user` - The user to grant access to
     - `clan` - Select which clan to grant access to